 The SSA must also confirm that you have enough work credits.
 You earn work credits through taxes on your income.
 Most adults need 40 work credits to qualify.
 You must have earned 20 of those credits in the 10 years before your disability.

 In 2020, one work credit is worth $1,410 in wages.
-The exact amount changes from year-to-year.
+The exact amount changes from year to year.
 You can earn up to four work credits per year.

 Talk to a Social Security Disability Lawyer for Free Today

-If you have questions about Social Security Disability, contact John Foy & Associates.
+If you have questions about Social Security Disability or other social insurance programs, contact John Foy & Associates.
 Our SSD lawyers have over 20 years of experience.
-We can help you build or appeal your claim.
+We can help you understand eligibility requirements or build or appeal your claim.
+We know how desperately SSD applicants need benefits.

-404-400-4000 or complete a Free Case Evaluation form
+(404) 400-4000 or complete a Free Case Evaluation form